Skip to main content

 Instead of needing to manually reorganise documents within folders, saved views are driven by filters.
 This means that the list of documents will update automatically.

-Let's say that a document controller named Paul wants to create a saved view for Approved Architectural Drawings.
-Paul will select the following filters to create a saved view from:
+Let's say that a document controller named Paul wants to create a saved view for Approved Electrical Drawings.
+Starting from the Published collection (which already filters for approved documents), Paul will select the following additional filters to create a new saved view:

 • Type: Drawing